-If the pa tient's weight is Give this daily dose, using the most ap 2- and 5-mg tablets ppropriate combination of lamotrigine Greater than And less than Weeks 1 and 2 Weeks 3 and 4 6.7 kg 14 kg 2 mg every other day 2 mg every day 14.1 kg 27 kg 2 mg every day 4 mg every day 27.1 kg 34 kg 4 mg every day 8 mg every day 34.1 kg 40 kg 5 mg every day 10 mg every day

-The usual maintenance doses identified in Tables 1 and 2 are derived from dosing regimens employed in the placebo-controlled adjunctive trials in which the efficacy of lamotrigine tablets was established.
-In patients receiving multidrug regimens employing carbamazepine phenytoin, phenobarbital, or primidone without valproate, maintenance doses of adjunctive lamotrigine tablets as high as 700 mg/day have been used.
-In patients receiving valproate alone, maintenance doses of adjunctive lamotrigine tablets as high as 200 mg/day have been used.
-In patients receiving valproate alone, maintenance doses of adjunctive lamotrigine tablets as high as 200 mg/day have been used.
+If the patient's weight is Give this daily dose, using the most ap 2- and 5-mg tablets ppropriate combination of lamotrigine Greater than And less than Weeks 1 and 2 Weeks 3 and 4 6.7 kg 14 kg 2 mg every other day 2 mg every day 14.1 kg 27 kg 2 mg every day 4 mg every day 27.1 kg 34 kg 4 mg every day 8 mg every day 34.1 kg 40 kg 5 mg every day 10 mg every day • intenance Dose for Epilepsy 4 - 10 - 1 - 1 - 16 - 1 - 1 - 1 - 1 - 1 trials in which the efficacy of lamotrigine was established.
+In patients receiving multidrug regimens employing carbamazepine, phenytoin henobarbital, or primidone without valproate, maintenance doses of adjunctive lamotrigine as high as 700 mg/day have been used.
+I patients receiving valproate alone, maintenance doses of adjunctive lamotrigine as high as 200 mg/day have been used.
 The advantage of using doses above those recommended in Tables 1 to 4 has not been established in controlled trials.
-2.3 Epilepsy-Conversion from Adjunctive Therapy to Monotherapy